app-assinaai/convert-docx-to-pdf/README.md

 - **Replace Variables**: Replace variables in DOCX files with provided values
 - **Convert to PDF**: Convert DOCX files to PDF format
 - **Process Document**: Combined operation (replace variables + convert to PDF)
+- **Extract and Convert**: Extract variables and get a PDF in a single request

 ## Tech Stack